junhua/awesome-finance-ai-papers/README.md

-# Awesome-finance-AI-Papers: Recent Advancements in AI for Finance
+# Awesome-Finance-AI-Papers: Recent Advancements in AI for Finance

 This repository is a curated collection of high-quality papers presented at top Computer Science (CS) conferences related to Artificial Intelligence (AI) applications in finance.